 Now we are close friends with a senior couple who are going through something similar.
 He is not on hospice, but his Parkinsons Disease symptoms have progressed quite a bit.
 Dealing with shaky hands and less control of his body overall, he, too, needs to make a major adjustment in his pant choice.
 Unlike my dad, though, he doesn’t like sweat pants.
 He still wants to wear regular slacks, as he has for over 75 years.
 He just wants them to be easier to get up and down.

 Once again, my senior mom and I went on a bit of a hunt to help them and came up with some good looking options for mens elastic waist pants, twill pants, and drawstring pants:

-- My senior mom and I have ordered from this company several times over the past year and been quite pleased with their service and their clothes.
+My senior mom and I have ordered from Blair several times over the past year and been quite pleased with their service and their clothes.
 I noticed they do offer womens and mens elastic waist pants and their prices are always reasonable.
-Just search for "full elastic."
+Just search for “full elastic.”
 If you are interested in ordering from them, sign up to get their online notifications first.
 They frequently send out great coupon offers – from free shipping to discounted clothes.
 In fact, they are one of the companies I am affiliated with.
-If you look in the columns to the right, you'll find their latest special – just for you.
+If you look in the columns to the right, you’ll find their latest special – just for you.